-2.3.
-Exit Capacity Revenue (£28.4m)
+2.2.
+Exit Capacity Revenue (£53.3m)

 Following the implementation of Uniform Network Cost Modification 0195AV, industry arrangements for the charging of NTS Exit Capacity costs changed on 1st October 2012.
-National Grid Transmission (NTS) invoices Distribution Networks (DNs) based on the NTS published prices effective, and the Exit Point bookings made by the DNs.
+National Grid Transmission invoices Distribution Networks (DNs) based on their use of the National Transmission System (NTS) and the Exit Point bookings made by the DNs.
 Ofgem provide an allowance to networks to recover the anticipated cost of Exit Capacity, and a mechanism to adjust where these costs fall outside those anticipated.

-For 2021/22 our allowances increase by £0.5m to £28.4m:
+For 2022/23 our allowances increase by £24.8m to £53.3m: